-I am currently a PhD candidate in the Massachusetts Institute of Technology (MIT) & Woods Hole Oceanographic Institution (WHOI) Joint Program in Biological Oceanography.
+I hold a PhD degree from the Massachusetts Institute of Technology (MIT) & Woods Hole Oceanographic Institution (WHOI) Joint Program in Biological Oceanography.
 I received my undergraduate degrees in Biology and Microbiology and earned a Masters degree in Biological Sciences from the Universidad de los Andes in Bogotá, Colombia.
 Before starting in the Joint Program I spent a year at the Smithsonian’s National Museum Natural History studying deep-sea corals.

-My interests include all aspects of biological evolution in the ocean, but especially the molecular ecology of deep-sea invertebrates from hard-bottom and chemosynthetic habitats.
+My research interests focus on the genetic aspects of biological evolution.
+I am particularly interested in understanding the ecological evolutionary and mechanisms that have produced the biodiversity patterns that we observe today in nature.
+This understanding is of critical importance in order to assess the potential impacts of ongoing environmental changes on Earth’s ecosystems.
 I combine different molecular tools and interdisciplinary field observations to study the diversity, evolutionary history, phylogeography, population genomics and adaptation of deep-sea and cold-water organisms.
 I also participate in various ocean exploration initiatives and conservation-oriented projects.